Skip to content

 My grandmother was a seamstress who ran her own business in the countryside of Gurb, providing employment for many women who otherwise had difficulty finding work.
 She is my greatest role model, and I hope Casa Burgaya can become a house for skilled women, creating a safe and ambitious environment.

 Growing up, my parents ran a business for 25 years.
 My brother and I spent our vacations visiting their suppliers across Spain, teaching us the importance of close relationships and respect in all areas of a business.
-These experiences also brought us close to the craftsmanship behind every product, whether it was wine, olives, or clothing.
+These experiences also brought us close to the craftsmanship behind every product, whether it was wine, oliveoil, or clothing.
 Each is a craft that requires expertise and respect for raw materials.

 When we weren’t in the store, we were in the kitchen were my mother cooked for events.
-She taught me he importance of a good sofrito.
+She taught me the importance of a good sofrito.
 A sofrito is good when it is cooked slowly and with patience, and is the foundation of every Spanish dish.
 If the sofrito is not good, the dish is not good.
 This taught me the importance of patience – this is relevant in all parts of life and especially in clothing.
 If a construction is not well made, and carefully constructed, the garment will not fit well and will not succeed in making a woman feel beautiful.
 Patience is the foundation of everything good.

 I believe this background provides a solid foundation for Casa Burgaya’s development, and I cannot wait to take you on this journey.